A great insight into the fauna and flora of Borneo. There is a well thought out inside exhibition centre and extensive grounds with a canopy walk-way.

-A close-up experience with Borean pygmy elephants
+Malaysia: Borneo – A chance meeting with pygmy elephants

-Whilst I was laid up in my room at the Kinabatangan Wetlands Resort from my fall the night before (I was later found to have 5 broken ribs) Karen headed out on a morning cruise (thinking my injury was not quite so serious) out towards the ox-bow lake in search of monkeys and other wildlife.
-The previous afternoon we had seen the monkeys start to set-up their roost for the night.
+Whilst I was laid up in my room at the Kinabatangan Wetlands Resort from my fall the night before (I was later found to have 5 broken ribs) Karen headed out on a morning cruise (thinking my injury was not quite so serious) towards the ox-bow lake in search of monkeys and other wildlife.
+The previous afternoon we had seen the monkeys start to set up their roost for the night.
 The morning cruise was a chance to see them getting up before making their move back into the rain forests for the day.

 So, the highlight for the had been to see more monkeys but Karen and her fellow passengers were treated to a close encounter with a troop of elephants, including some tiny babies.
 I am so bummed that I missed this!!!